 Meet our team of Podiatrists:

 Dr. Adam J Teichman, Senior Partner, is a board certified podiatric physician and surgeon.
-In addition, he is Chief Of Podiatric Surgery at Sacred Heart Hospital in Allentown, where he is also a member of the Limb Salvage team; serves as a surgical instructor at the Podiatric residency program at St. Luke’s Hospital and Health System; is a Panel Physician at Sacred Heart Wound Center; and is the Official Team Podiatrist of the Lehigh Valley Iron Pigs, the AAA affiliate of the Philadelphia Phillies.
+In addition, he is Chief Of Podiatric Surgery at Sacred Heart Hospital in Allentown, where he is also a member of the Limb Salvage team; serves as a surgical instructor at the Podiatric residency program at St. Luke’s University Health Network; is a Panel Physician at Sacred Heart Wound Center; and is the Official Team Podiatrist of the Lehigh Valley Iron Pigs, the AAA affiliate of the Philadelphia Phillies.

 Dr Teichman is recognized for outstanding results in the correction of deformities and improvement of function in the foot and ankle.
 He has achieved unparalleled success rates in diabetic wound management and limb preservation, where he aims to achieve the fastest possible healing times.

 Dr Teichman received his Doctor Of Podiatric Medicine degree from California College of Podiatric Medicine in San Francisco, an affiliate of the University Of California SF Medical School.
 His podiatric medical and surgical internship was in Tacoma, WA, at Madigan Army Medical Center and Tacoma Veterans Affairs Hospital.

 His surgical residency was at St Mary’s Hospital in Hoboken, NJ, where he trained extensively in comprehensive foot and ankle surgery and lower extremity foot and ankle reconstruction.